patrodyne/hisrc-higherjaxb/explore/Ex001-TradeDTD/src/test/resources/org/patrodyne/jvnet/higherjaxb/ex001/Explorer.md

 ### Compare Objects

-The HiSrc framework provides an `ObjectLocator` and `HashCodeStrategy2` to generate a hash code that is based on the object values.
+The HiSrc framework provides an `ObjectLocator` and `HashCodeStrategy` to generate a hash code that is based on the object values.
 In your model, the hash code and equality is based on the instance's (i.e. **trade**, **transfer**) field values.

 #### Compare Hash Codes